Huxelerate/huxon-containerized-sensors-examples/README.md

 A module is made of two main components.

 1. **Azure IoT interface**: this is the part that makes use of the libraries necessary to communicate using the MQTT protocol, allowing to connect the module with the rest of the IoT network;
-2. **User custom code**: this is the part that the user will mainly develop and responsible for producing the data
+2. **User custom code**: this is the part that the user mainly develops and is responsible for producing/gathering the data.

-The examples in this repository provide a skeleton mainly of the first part, showing how to use the tools provided by Azure IoT to create a client and start sending messages using the MQTT protocol.
+The examples in this repository include a code that shows how to use the Azure IoT library.
+Moreover, the code instantiates a client and starts sending messages using the MQTT protocol to a dedicated output channel.

 All the low-level steps to handle the MQTT communication are handled by the Azure libraries.

-To develop your own module then, you will need to mainly focus on the actual part that is responsible for producing/gathering the data from your local setup.
+To develop your own module then, you will need to mainly focus on the user custom code part.

 The examples provided are currently developed in the following languages: